Cambridge Judge Business School: Name changes

 In September 2005, the Judge Institute of Management Studies was renamed as the Judge Business School.
 It then adopted the title Cambridge Judge Business School during 2010, and revised its logo to read "University of Cambridge Judge Business School" rather than "Cambridge Judge Business School" in November 2010.

-25th anniversary

-The School celebrated its 25th anniversary in 2015, with a year-long programme of celebratory events.
-These included breaking ground on a new building—the Simon Sainsbury Centre; the promotion of a women's leadership initiative; the launch new Centres for Entrepreneurship and Social Innovation; and an anniversary reception at the Palace of Westminster in London hosted by Lord Bilimoria.

 Benefactor Sir Paul Judge died in 2017.

 Architecture

 John Outram converted the listed ward blocks and arcades of the old hospital building, and rebuilt the central block into a space that now contains a library, common room, seminar and teaching rooms, floating staircases and balconies, break-out boxes and the main hall.
 He also added three new buildings: